 Probation may be an option for individuals charged with a misdemeanor or a felony.
-Who gets probation is determined during the sentencing phase of a trial or during the negotiation process of a plea deal.
+Florida’s rules regarding who gets probation is determined during the sentencing phase of a trial or during the negotiation process of a plea deal.

 The likelihood of someone getting probation may be affected by the crime with which they are charged.
 During sentencing, the court can determine whether probation is a good fit under the law and for the situation at hand.
 According to Florida Statute § 948.011: